theoboiss/deep-agora-doc/Meeting minutes/221006PresentationExistingSystem.md

 # II.
 OUTPUT SPECIFICATIONS <a id="II."></a>

-Related components only are not interesting enough to extract for the end user.
+Connected components only are not interesting enough to extract for the end user.
 They are looking for elements that are valuable in term of information or rarity.

 ## TEXTUAL <a id="II.TEXTUAL"></a>